SnailUsbs/Webfishing-Fall-Map/README.md

 - Adds in the unused boats and tents as props

-- Alongside having all of the normal stores and buildings, I also made a black hole that wont despawn unlike the normal one, so that way you can vist the void easil at anytime.
+- Adds a permanent black hole that won't despawn like the normal one, so you can visit the void easily at any time.
 Its beside the light, and the two npc stores.

 - Keeps the ocean and pond rock jumps.

 - Keeps the light house, both of the other buildings, and all npcs.
 All of this is on the main island in the middle, which is where you spawn at.

 - Bushes, leaves, trees, and grass have been retextured to be in line with fall colors

+# v1.0.2 Change log
+- Fixed the ripple spots and meteors, so now they appear in the correct spots.